Obafemi Awolowo University massacre: Massacre

 On the night of 9 July 1999, student groups held a party at Obafemi Awolowo University.
-The Mirror Online reports: "members of Kegite Club on the campus, Man O' war members, and various other student leaders — both former and incumbent, gathered at the open ground between Angola and Mozambique Halls."
+Members of the OAU Kegite Club, and various other student led groups gathered at the open ground between Angola and Mozambique Halls of the university.
 Later in the night many of the party-goers began occupying the cafeteria of Awolowo Hall while others returned to their halls of residence to sleep.